BLOG

 Remember how we just compared a good email subject to clickbait?
 Clickbait sucks.
 You want to mimic clickbait, not act like it.

 The reason it sucks is that, more often than not, the headline is deceptive, and you’re ultimately disappointed after you read the entire article.
-You never want to do this to a prospect.

 The best part of Jim’s email subject that we showcased isn’t just that it’s vague; it's that the body of the email matches the expectation.